DataDog/datadogpy/doc/source/index.rst

 datadog.threadstats
 ===================
-:mod:`datadog.threadstats` is a DogStatsd client that aggregates metrics when possible and submits them asynchronously in order to minimize the performance impact on the application.
-Submitting metrics can be done with a worker thread or in a greenlet.
+:mod:`datadog.threadstats` is a tool for collecting application metrics without hindering performance.
+It collects metrics in the application thread with very little overhead and allows flushing metrics in process, in a thread, or in a greenlet, depending on your application's needs.
+Submission is done through the HTTP API.

 Usage
 ~~~~~